neoxic/STM8-RC-Dual-Motor-Driver/README.md

 Installation
 ------------

-Check out _#defines_ at the beginning of _src/config.h_ to see if you need to change settings before building the firmware.
+Check out _#define_ statements at the beginning of _src/config.h_ to see if you need to change settings before building the firmware.
 Options to consider:

 * The default PWM frequency is 16kHz at 8Mhz clock.
 It can be decreased by a multiple of 2 using the PWM_DIV value.
 It can also be doubled by switching to 16Mhz clock via the CLK_16MHZ option.

 * The output pins can be inverted via the *_INV options.

 * If iBUS is used, RC-to-RX channel mapping can be configured using the IBUS_CHx values.

-* Internal clock source trimming may be necessary for correct RC signal sampling by tuning the CLK_TRIM value.
-To check accuracy, build in debug mode (uncomment the corresponding _#define_ in _src/config.h_), install the firmware, connect your console to pin D5 (UART_TX) at 115200 baud, make sure the control sticks are properly adjusted and are in the middle position, and check that CHx values are as close to 1500 as possible.
-If they are higher, the clock is too fast (increase CLK_TRIM).
-If they are lower, the clock is too slow (decrease CLK_TRIM).
-Don't forget to disable debug mode, rebuild and reinstall.
-A more robust approach would be to use an external clock source (if present) by enabling the CLK_EXT option.
-Alternatively, a FlySky receiver can be connected via iBUS.

 To build, run (with your own MCU):